microsoft/WhatTheHack/009-MicroservicesInAzure/Student/Challenge-02.md

 ## Description

 - In your shell, deploy the provided ARM Template to create an Application Insights resource we will use for the various applications to log to.
   - ARM Template: `azuredeploy-appinsights.json`
     - This file can be found in the Files section of the General channel in Teams.
     - Two Parameters:
-		- **name:**  Name of the App Insights Resource to Create
+      - `name`:  Name of the App Insights Resource to Create
-		- **regionId:** Scripting Name of the region to Provision in
+      - `regionId`: Scripting Name of the region to Provision in
 - Put the `InstrumentationKey` of the App Insights resource you just created in a variable called appInsightsKey

 ## Success Criteria